-8. Losing Your Train of Thought
+Losing Your Train of Thought

-Terence is stood at the bbq with his father, Chris, while the rest of his family mill around the garden - drinking, dancing, eating.
+Terence is stands at the bbq with his father, Chris.
+The rest of his family mill around the garden - drinking, dancing, eating.
 Terence continues "but then the patient's girlfriend turned up, so that meant that...erm....".
 Terence pauses and Chris waits in bated breath, but his anticipation is replaced with concern as Terence struggles to find his thought.
 "Wait, what was I saying again?"

 VO: "It's time to find out why you're frequently losing your train of thought."
+END CREDITS: Aduhelm.